stirera/d-chimer_v1/README_3.md

 # d-chimer_v1

-The aim of d-chimer is to detect and assign fragment of contigs included in chimeric sequences during taxonomic assignment with BLAST.
-It first executes BLAST and filter its results and recycles unassaigned contig fragments.
+The aim of d-chimer pipeline is to detect and assign fragments of contigs included in chimeric sequences during taxonomic assignment with BLAST.
+It first executes BLAST and filters its results and recycles unassaigned contig fragments.

 d-chimer can execute a BLASTn or a BLASTx independently when searching against reference databases.
 In the BLASTn version, a cycle is made of i) a search against a nucleotide database (ncbi nt), ii) filtering of the outputs where recycling is done and ends with iii) taxonomic identification by adding full lineage path and names.